 The name fruit spread or spreadable fruit may suggest a product that’s sugar-free, but you’d best study the ingredient list before tossing a jar into your shopping cart.
 Many fruit spreads and spreadable fruit contain cane sugar, and those sweetened with fruit juice extract may be higher in calories than you think.
 Most are made with whole fruit and pectin, so expect a similar texture to jam, with a mouth feel that varies depending on the sweetener used.
 Specialty spreads worth seeking out at a gourmet food shop are ginger spread, a sweet/spicy paste of ginger and sugar that is equally at home in a vegetable stir-fry or spread onto a piece of angel food cake.
 Adriatic fig spread (sweetened with sugar) is a stunning companion to cheese and cured meats.

 The good news about luscious fruit butters is that they have the velvety mouth feel of butter without any actual butter!
 Pears, apples, apricots and even pumpkin are cooked down to pulp (pectin is rarely added) and passed through a sieve, sweetened with either sugar or juice and sometimes enhanced with warm spices (particularly cinnamon).
-In terms of calories, they fall in the middle of the range (anywhere from 20 to 35 per tablespoon), but offer the most flavor for your calorie buck.
-Prized for their deep caramelized flavors, fruit butters are fantastic with hot cereal and pancakes.
+In terms of calories, they fall in the middle of the range (anywhere from 20 to 35 per tablespoon), but offer the most flavour for your calorie buck.
+Prized for their deep caramelized flavours, fruit butters are fantastic with hot cereal and pancakes.
 They also enhance any muffin recipe calling for plain applesauce, and make a great topping for a low-fat holiday cheesecake.

 Think of chutney as spiced jam.
 This tangy Indian condiment is made from fruit (mango is a classic), sugar, vinegar and spices, and ranges in heat from mild to hot.
-Chutneys are great with curries, but are also a flavorful, fat-free way to enhance any roast meat, spice up a turkey sandwich or add punch to your bagel (by mixing with fat-free cream cheese).
+Chutneys are great with curries, but are also a flavourful, fat-free way to enhance any roast meat, spice up a turkey sandwich or add punch to your bagel (by mixing with fat-free cream cheese).

 These tangy, sweet spreads are made with lemon (or other citrus), sugar, eggs, butter and sometimes pectin.
 They are delicious (think lemon squares) but relatively high in calories.
 If you’re feeling indulgent, a little goes a long way: curds make a great tangy, lower-fat alternative to traditional frosting on cupcakes.